Prioritizing Health & Wellness

 - Evidence-based curriculum for addiction and substance use treatment

-Get Help with Substance Use Treatment Today
+Get Help with Substance Abuse Treatment

 Native American Connections provides outpatient and residential treatment programs with evidence-based, client-informed care.
-Below is an overview of our services; explore our outpatient, residential, young adult, and traditional healing pages to learn more about NAC programs built to benefit a sustainable recovery path.
+Below is an overview of our behavioral health services; explore our outpatient, residential, young adult, and traditional healing pages to learn more about NAC programs built to benefit a sustainable recovery path.

 Reach out to our team with the form linked below.
 We will respond promptly to provide the information necessary to get started with services.